blinklet/blog-posts/Containerlat-BGP-Security/bgp-IRRd-emulation.md

 $ sudo containerlab deploy -t topology.yml
 ```

-This brings up all four containers: three FRR routers and the IRRd server.
+This brings up all five containers: three FRR routers, the IRRd server, and the bgpq4 utility container.
 The IRRd container needs 15–30 seconds to start PostgreSQL, run migrations, load the RPSL data, and start the WHOIS server.
 Wait for initialization to complete:

 ```bash
 $ docker logs -f clab-bgplab-irrd 2>&1 | grep -m1 "IRRd Lab Container Ready"